Rarity110/rsschool-cv_/cv.md

 * GitHub: rarity110
 ***
 ### About myself
-Nowadays I work as an economist at a bank.
+Currently I work as an economist at a bank.
 It’s a great job.
 But I always feel that I like automation of any task more than analysis of a paying capacity of companies.
 So I succesfully finished the stage 0 at RS School.
 And I'm excited about my learning at this school.
 I really want to realize myself as a developer.
 ***
 ### Skills
 * HTML